 A quorum of electable peers must acknowledge the message within the timeout period.
 A quorum is reached when acknowledgments are received from the minimum number of environments needed to ensure that the record remains durable if an election is held.
 That is, the master wants to hear from enough electable replicas that they have committed the record so that if an election is held, the master knows the record will exist even if a new master is selected.
-Note that an electable peer is simply another environment that can be elected to be a master (that is, it has a priority greater than 0).
-Do not confuse this with the concept of a peer as used for client to client transfers.
-See Client to Client Transfer (page 51) for more information on client to client transfers.

-By default, a quorum of sites must must acknowledge a permanent message in order for it considered to have been successfully transmitted.
-The actual number of environments that must respond is calculated using the value set with EnvironmentConfig.setReplicationNumSites().
+By default, a quorum of electable peers must must acknowledge a permanent message in order for it considered to have been successfully transmitted.
+The actual number of replicas that must respond is calculated using the value set with

+EnvironmentConfig.setReplicationNumSites().